CLIMADA-project/climada_python/README.md

 ## Getting started

 CLIMADA runs on Windows, macOS and Linux.
-The released versions can be installed directly through Anaconda:
+The released versions of the CLIMADA core can be installed directly through Anaconda:
 ```shell
 conda install -c conda-forge climada
 ```